Lady Gaga surprise guest at Games opening ceremony

 The American six-time Grammy Award winner was a surprise addition to the ceremony, aimed at setting the stage for 16 days of competition in the continent's first multi-sports event which Azerbaijan hopes will put it firmly on the global sports map.

-"This is the proudest moment in the history of the European Olympic Committees," EOC President Patrick Hickey, whose organisation awarded the Games to Baku in 2012, said in a brief speech.
+"This is the proudest moment in the history of the European Olympic Committees," EOC President Patrick Hickey, whose organization awarded the Games to Baku in 2012, said in a brief speech.

 "We are creating a landmark moment in European sport.
 Tonight we add the missing fifth ring to the continental Games of the world."